 k) Minimum weight: is the real minimum weight of the empty car (without persons or luggage aboard) fully equipped and ready for delivery to the purchaser.
 It shall consequently include a spare-wheel equipped with a tyre similar to those mounted on at least 2 of the 4 wheels, and all the accessories normally mounted on the least expensive model of the series concerned being removed, except for the normally supplied repair kit (jack, tool-kit).
 All liquid tanks (of lubrication, cooling system, braking, heating system, if need be), except for the fuel tank, must be full.

+By full it will be understood : to the normal level recommended by the manufacturer.
 The minimum weight of the car mentioned on the recognition form shall be strictly respected.
 Any lightening of the car by removal or replacement of parts, aiming at reducing its weight, is prohibited.

-I) Spare-wheels: all cars shall be equipped with at least one spare wheel with its tyre occupying the position provided for by the manufacturer which may not encroach upon the space provided for luggage.
+Spare-wheels: all cars shall be equipped with at least one spare wheel with its tyre occupying the position provided for by the manufacturer which may not encroach upon the space provided for luggage.